-- g.
-Click OK to exit the Partition Properties window. - 3.
-If all of the virtual SCSI adapters on the Virtual I/O Server logical partition allow access to virtual SCSI adapters of every logical partition (the Connecting Partition for every virtual SCSI adapter is set to Any Partition), complete one the following steps: - Create a new virtual SCSI adapter on the Virtual I/O Server logical partition and allow only a virtual SCSI adapter on the mobile partition to access it. - Change the connection specifications of a virtual SCSI adapter on the Virtual I/O Server logical partition so that it only allows access to a virtual SCSI adapter on the mobile partition.
+3. If all of the virtual SCSI adapters on the Virtual I/O Server logical partition allow access to virtual SCSI adapters of every logical partition (the Connecting Partition for every virtual SCSI adapter is set to Any Partition), complete one the following steps:

+- Create a new virtual SCSI adapter on the Virtual I/O Server logical partition and allow only a virtual SCSI adapter on the mobile partition to access it. - Change the connection specifications of a virtual SCSI adapter on the Virtual I/O Server logical partition so that it only allows access to a virtual SCSI adapter on the mobile partition.

-Verifying the virtual adapter connections to the source VIOS virtual servers by using the SDMC
+It verifying the virtual adapter connections to the source VIOS virtual servers by using the SDMC